ChetanRajpal0204/Amphitheatre/README.md

 ![Amphitheatre](images/palette_expanding_info_panel.png)

 **Features**
-* Indexes movie and TV show files on your SMB or CIFS shares.
+* Indexes movie and TV show files on your SMB, CIFS shares, on a USB hard drive, or stored on the device.
 * View movie and TV show poster art and details.
-* Quickly search through your video collection.
+* Quickly search through your video collection in the app or globally.
+* Recommends users new movies and TV shows to watch.

 Dependencies
 ------------